 But don’t let your case end this way—appeal a grant of summary judgment!
 Whether you’re a plaintiff or defendant, you can give yourself the best chance by partnering with an experienced summary judgment law firm.

 Navigate the Summary Judgment Process with an Experienced Federal Attorney

 Are you looking to appeal a summary judgment?
 Or do you need help collecting on a judgment that you won?
 If so, you need a reputable attorney to help guide you through the summary judgement process.
-When you consult with the Law Offices of Kretzer and Volberding P.C., our team will work with you to learn about your circumstances and thoroughly examine your case.
+When you consult with the Law Offices of Seth Kretzer, our team will work with you to learn about your circumstances and thoroughly examine your case.